gdrouart/MrMoose/README.txt

 * v1.2.0: update to Python 3
             - change in file structure
             - add the conda environement file for easier installation
+* v1.3.0: implementation of Ultranest sampler
+            - refactoring of core functions for performance gain
+            - v1.3 with Ultranest is about 100 times faster compared to v1.2 emcee

 #############################
 # Installation instruction: #